 1. Free Event Management Estimate

-When you’re talking about an event management consultation the words “free estimate” should never cross your lips!
-This is a definite trap and one that has put many event planners out of business because you get burned out running around giving free event planning ideas and advice.
-I never go to a client’s office unless they’ve agreed to pay my event management consultation fee.
-I roll that fee into their overall budget so it’s not an additional expense to them when they hire me.
+When you’re talking about an event management consultation, the words “free estimate” should never cross your lips!
+This is a trap and one that has put many event planners out of business – when this happens, you get burned out running around giving free event planning ideas and advice.
+I never go to a client’s office unless they’ve agreed to pay my consultation fee, which I roll into their overall budget so it’s not an additional expense to them when they hire me.

 2. Event Planning Budget

-If a client really pushes for a ‘bottom line” then you can mention previous events you’ve planned or worked on.
+If a client really pushes for a ‘bottom line”, you can mention previous events you’ve planned or worked on.

-It’s also acceptable to ask your client if they’re considering other event planners and what qualities they’d consider to be the best fit for them and their event.
+It’s also acceptable to ask your client if they’re considering other event planners and what qualities they’d consider being the best fit for them and their event.

-Knowing this information will put you in a much better position when making your event planning recommendations.
+Knowing this information will put you in a much better position when making any recommendations.

-Most people have the impression that event planners show up on site with an entourage of staff and vendors to quickly whip up a fantastic event in no time at all.
+Most people have the impression that event planners show up on-site with an entourage of staff and vendors to quickly whip up a fantastic event.
 Event planning in the real world is definitely not that quick nor is it that seamless!

-What event management consultation traps have you found?
+What event management consultation traps have you seen or experienced?